-The only people who seem to like the Republican Trumpcare bill are the people who helped write it, Donald Trump, and the people who are naive enough to trust them.
+The only people who seem to like the Republican “Trumpcare” bill (no matter how many different version they come up with) are the people who helped write it, Donald Trump, and the people who are naive enough to trust them.

 Trumpcare effectively does nothing more than: